Mansoor Ali Khan Pataudi: Cricketing career

 Despite his eye injury less than 6 months before, he made his Test debut playing against England in Delhi in December 1961.
 He found it easiest to play with his cap pulled down over his damaged right eye.
-He scored 103 in the Third Test in Madras, helping India to its first series win against England.
+He scored 103 in the Fifth Test in Madras, helping India to its first series win against England.
 He was appointed vice-captain for the tour to the West Indies in 1962.
 In March 1962, Mansoor became captain of the Indian cricket team after the sitting captain, Nari Contractor, was ruled out of the Fourth Test in Barbados due to an injury sustained by Contractor batting against Charlie Griffith in a tour match against Barbados.
 At 21 years and 77 days, he held the world record for the youngest Test captain until he was surpassed by Zimbabwe's Tatenda Taibu in May 2004 and later by Afghanistan's Rashid Khan in September 2019.
 As of November 2022, he remains the youngest Indian Test captain and third youngest International Test captain worldwide.

 He played in 46 Test matches for India between 1961 and 1975, scoring 2,793 runs at a Test batting average of 34.91, including 6 Test centuries.
 Mansoor was captain of the Indian cricket team in 40 of his 46 matches, only 9 of which resulted in victory for his team, with 19 defeats and 19 draws.
 His victories included India's first ever Test match win overseas against New Zealand in 1968.
 India went on to win that series, making it India's first ever Test series win overseas.
 He lost the captaincy of the Indian cricket team for the tour to the West Indies in 1970–1, and did not play Tests from 1970 to 1972.
 He returned to the India side captained by Ajit Wadekar in 1973, for the Third Test against England, and captained India against West Indies in 1974–5, but was finally dropped as a player in 1975.